primasio/primas-api-doc/getting-started.md

     c.
 Pay to join (coming soon)

-2. How content can be shared in the group
+2. How content could be shared in the group

     a.
 Freely share